amarsahota/projects/_pages/qf.md

 * Explained the definition  and assumptions of linear regression
 * Preformed a regression analysis
-* Expalined the key parameters of linear regression models
+* Expalined the key parameters and tests of linear regression models

 ## [Vasicek Model](https://amarsahota.github.io/projects/vm/)
 ------